Kindle Vildor: Detroit Lions

 On November 14, 2023, the Detroit Lions signed Vildor to their practice squad.
 He was signed to the active roster on December 5.
 In the final game of the Lions season, while nearly intercepting a long pass from San Francisco's Brock Purdy, the ball hit Vildor directly in the facemask of his helmet and deflected upward to be caught by Brandon Aiyuk, eventually leading to a touchdown and continuing an unlikely 49ers comeback drive in the NFC Championship loss.

 On April 3, 2024, Vildor re-signed with the Lions.

 Tampa Bay Buccaneers

 On March 13, 2025, Vildor signed with the Tampa Bay Buccaneers on a one-year contract.

+New England Patriots

+On March 23, 2026, Vildor signed with the New England Patriots on a one-year contract.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad the next day.